Web HostingDecember 16, 2025 199 views

 If problems are detected:

-1. Click on Repair next to the relevant domain
+1. Click on Repair next to the affected domain

 2. cPanel displays the suggested records